pearmaster/json-schema-codegen/README.md

 # JSON-Schema Codegen

-This python library consumes JSON-Schema and generates C++ or Python code.
+This python library consumes JSON-Schema and generates C++ code.
 It generates structures to hold the values defined in the schema, restricting the values according to the schema.

+Where possible, the schema is enforced through by C++ types, so that errors in data construction are enforced at compile time.
+For example, an object with two required parameters will be a C++ object where the constructor requires the two parameters.

+When compile time enforcement is not possible, we resort to throwing an exception when the data objects are constructed.
+For example, constructing an int-based object with a number greater than the maximum would throw an exception.

 ## Python Requirements for Code Generation